gubi/Ninuxoo-2.0/README.md

 $ git clone git@github.com:gubi/Ninuxoo-Semantic-Decentralized.git
 ```

+### Automatic - via installer
+Simply launch your `localhost` from browser, the installer will provide to create all config files.

+### Manual installation
 Then, create and edit a [`config.ini`](./blob/master/config.ini) file, which contains all data required to run.<br />
 Once you have configured samba directories, you can launch [scan.php](./blob/master/scan.php) via terminal